Procurement Executive

 Communicate the schedule to relevant stakeholders

-Q5.
-How do you negotiate with OEM.?
+Q. How do you negotiate with OEMs?

 Negotiate with OEM by understanding their needs, building relationships, and finding win-win solutions.